Enchanting Kerala – Suggested Itinerary

 KUMARAKOM To round off your trip, travel to the village of Kumarakom, which sits on the edge of Vembanad Lake, and is the ideal place to spend a couple of relaxing nights after your cruise.

 We’ve crafted this itinerary based on our own experiences and our customers’ feedback.
 It’s fully flexible so talk to us and we can create your perfect trip.

-Kerala’s CGH Earth’s hotels, including Spice Village and Coconut Lagoon, are some of our favourite in India.
+We would recommend staying at Kerala’s CGH Earth’s hotels, including Spice Village and Coconut Lagoon, which are some of our favourite properties in India.
 We love their responsible tourism practices that benefit local communities and the environment.
 Why not stay at Brunton Boatyard in Kochi for a CGH Earth triple bill?

 We think 8 nights is the minimum time you’ll want to spend in Kerala and there’s plenty of room to extend your stay.
 To really get under the skin of Kochi, you can always spend another night and it’s easy to be convinced to stay a couple of extra days in Kumarakom.
 If you want to explore more of India, we recommend combining Enchanting Kerala with the Golden Triangle to create our Contrasts of India itinerary.